Response of quantum spin networks to attacks: Node deletions on the imprinted networks

 Here, we consider an ensemble of $1000$ networks with $n=20$ and $n=54$.
 The latter number is motivated by Google's Sycamore chip~\cite{arute2019quantum}.
-We remove nodes either randomly or in a targeted manner, and plot the measures after node removal.
+We delete nodes either randomly or in a targeted manner, and plot the measures after node deletion.

-Figures~\ref{fig: supp1}(a-c) shows the measures after $20\%$ of the nodes are randomly removed from each network of size $n=20$, and Figs.~\ref{fig: supp1}(d-f) show the measures after removal when the removed nodes are targeted.
+Figures~\ref{fig: supp1}(a-c) shows the measures after $20\%$ of the nodes are randomly deleted from each network of size $n=20$, and Figs.~\ref{fig: supp1}(d-f) show the measures after deletion when the deleted nodes are targeted.
 The most prominent difference between the two cases is that when attacks are targeted, nodes with a large degree in the BA networks are fewer.
-This is because targeted removals preferentially remove hubs, which tend to have a large degree.
+This is because targeted deletions preferentially removes hubs, which tend to have a large degree.
 The distribution of path lengths after attacks has an exponential tail, and some path lengths are longer compared to Fig.~\ref{fig1}.
-This is because removing nodes removes shortest paths for some node pairs.
+This is because deleting nodes removes shortest paths for some node pairs.

-Figures~\ref{fig: supp2}(a-c) shows the measures after $20\%$ of the nodes are randomly removed from each network of size $n=54$, and Figs.~\ref{fig: supp2}(d-f) show the measures after removal when the attacks are targeted.
-The effect of targeted removals from BA networks is more visible here, especially in the number of nodes with a large degree and in the longer path lengths.
+Figures~\ref{fig: supp2}(a-c) shows the measures after $20\%$ of the nodes are randomly deleted from each network of size $n=54$, and Figs.~\ref{fig: supp2}(d-f) show the measures after deletion when the attacks are targeted.
+The effect of targeted deletions from BA networks is more visible here, especially in the number of nodes with a large degree and in the longer path lengths.